horkana/sjgcit-gimp-python/README.md

-This repository contain various Pyhton scripts for GIMP.
+This repository contain various Python scripts for GIMP.

 The perspectiv_path plugin contain TWO routines.
 Both take a vector path as a parameter ( easily created from the GIMP vector path tool ) and simply generate a rotation or perspective correction from that path.
 They're pretty